dylansc/deployment_workshop/README.md

 ## Setup Accounts

 :rocket: Create a [Digital Ocean](https://www.digitalocean.com/) account.
-It will ask for credit card information, but if your [Github Education Pack](https://education.github.com/pack) has a promo code that gives you a $50 credit which is much more than you need for this workshop.
+It will ask for credit card information, but your [Github Education Pack](https://education.github.com/pack) has a promo code that gives you a $50 credit which is much more than you need for this workshop.

 :rocket: After that, head on over to [Docker Hub](https://hub.docker.com/) and create a free account there as well.